 - Avoid foods that cause inflammation.
 That includes sugary foods, as well as trans fats, present in a variety of snack foods, fried foods, and baked goods.
 One revealing correlation is the presence of glycotoxins, also known as advanced glycation end products (AGEs), that are formed in foods that are heated, pasteurized, dried, smoked, fried, or grilled.
 Once absorbed into the body, they bind to tissues and oxidize them, causing inflammation.

 - Try nutrients known to reduce inflammation: Turmeric, ginger, and black cumin seed oil have been shown to reduce chronic inflammation and have been used for thousands of years safely by some of the world’s oldest healing traditions, like Ayurveda.
 Omega-3 oil supplements from flax and fish oil can also help cool chronic inflammation.
 The bioflavonoid quercetin and the antioxidant nutrients alpha-lipoic acid, vitamin C, vitamin E, vitamin D3and selenium can similarly help reduce chronic inflammation and protect cells and tissues.
+Keep in mind that many of us are already deficient or low in many vitamins, especially D. That’s why Peak D3™ is a staple in my house.
+The dosage is enough to keep my levels where they should be to fight inflammation.

 I realize how fortunate I am.
 The “COVID,” as I call it, attacked my household, and not just me but every member of my family — all four of us.
 But our bout with the coronavirus was on the mild side.
 If only everyone could be so lucky.